inventeeo/textmoment-support/README.md

 5. Tap **Cancel Subscription**.
 6. Confirm the cancellation when prompted.

-- Android
-Subscriptions can be managed through your Google Play account:
+- Android: Subscriptions can be managed through your Google Play account:

 1. Open the Google Play Store app on your Android device.
 2. Tap your profile icon in the top right corner.